NREL/fastsim/fastsim/docs/README.md

 Then, from within the top level of the FASTSim folder, run a pip install:

-    pip install -e .
+    pip install .

+This will install FASTSim with the include rust extensions.

+## Developers
-This will install FASTSim with minimal dependencies in place so that FASTSim files can be editable (`-e` provides this behavior).
-Developers will find this option handy since FASTSim will be installed in place from the installation location and any updates will be propagated each time FASTSim is freshly imported.
+Developers might want to install the code in place so that FASTSim files can be editable (the `-e` flag for pip provides this behavior).
+This option can be handy since FASTSim will be installed in place from the installation location and any updates will be propagated each time FASTSim is freshly imported.

-For users who are not developers, FASTSim can also be installed without the `-e` option (i.e. `pip install .`), and package files will be copied to the python site-packages folder.

-## Rust
+To do this, a couple of extra steps are required:

+1. First install the python code in place `DEVELOP_MODE=True pip install -e .`
-1. Assuming you've [installed rust](https://www.rust-lang.org/tools/install), within the same python environment, navigate to `fastsim/rust/` and run `pip install maturin`.
+1. Then, assuming you already have the [rust toolchain installed](https://www.rust-lang.org/tools/install), within the same python environment, navigate to `fastsim/rust/` and run `pip install maturin`
-1. _Optional_: Within the `rust/` folder (which contains the rust `src/` folder), run `cargo test --release` to build and run the tests.
+1. _Optional_: Within the `rust/` folder (which contains the rust `src/` folder), run `cargo test --release` to build and run the tests
 1. In the same folder, you should now be able to run `maturin devlop --release`, which will enable the tests that use rust to run.
-You should also now be able to run `fastsim/docs/demo.py` through the first plot (and maybe beyond).
+You should also now be able to run `fastsim/docs/demo.py` through the first plot (and maybe beyond)

 ## Future
 We plan to make this all pip installable such that you can just run `pip install fastsimrust` and not have to mess with cloning the github repo, compiling rust, or even needing to have rust installed.